 © Jocelyn Turner - Amherst Daily News

 Present for the ribbon cutting to launch the annual Red Ribbon Campaign were: Const.
 Dal Hutchinson (from left), Deputy Mayor George Baker, Susan McAskill, Louise Stillman, Shelley Pettigrew, Const.
-Tom Wood and Derek Hebert.
+Tom Wood and Const.
+Derek Hebert.

 AMHERST – As a reminder to drive sober during the upcoming holiday season, representatives from the local MADD chapter and first responders held a traffic stop along Robert Angus Drive yesterday afternoon.